mitric-lab/programming_theochem/src/01-fundamentals/02-signed_binary_integers.md

 dynamically use as many bits as needed to represent the number.
 Therefore, [integer overflows](https://en.wikipedia.org/wiki/Integer_overflow) cannot occur in Python.
-This doesn't hold for `floats`, which have fixed size of 64 bit and __can overflow__.
+This doesn't hold for `floats`, which have a fixed size of 64 bits and __can overflow__.
 ```